You are currently viewing How to: Hiking Hielo Azul in El Bolson

 How to: Hiking Hielo Azul in El Bolson

 Hielo Azul is one of the most popular multiple-day hikes in the ANPRALE Reserve in El Bolson.
 During this hike you can get up close to Glacier Hielo Azul (Blue Ice).
 It’s a great introduction to multiple-day hikes as it can be completed in 2 or 3 days.
 There are also quite a few facilities at the mountain huts (refugios) in case you forgot something.
-This makes it a quite comfortable hiking experience, for which you don’t need to bring as much stuff as for many other multiple-day hikes.
+This makes it a quite comfortable hiking experience, for which you don’t need to pack as much as for many other multiple-day hikes.

 Passing by Cajon Azul on the way back